Coping With Epilepsy Medikidz Comic Book Explains Epilepsy

 Thank you in advance.

-Hi tjp, welcome to the forum.
+Hi tjp, welcome to the forum. :hello:

 Any doctor can write a prescription, but few family doctors will be comfortable acting as a neurologist when they are not.
 Their careers could be jeapordized if they walk the line of malpractice.

-I'd suggest going through the phone book and asking if the local neurologist's offer patient assistance for no insurance and see what they can offer you.
-Bear in mind that any neurologist you pick is going to want to order some tests (EEG, MRI, etc.) to start his diagnosis.
+I'd suggest going through the phone book and asking if the local neuro's offer patient assistance for no insurance and see what they can offer you.
+Bear in mind that any neuro you pick is going to want to order some tests (EEG, MRI, etc.) to start his diagnosis.
 The tests aren't cheap, but necessary for them to figure out the best path forward (ie. how best to treat / what drug is most appropriate to prescribe).

 A lot happens with homones during puberty.
 If he had seizure onset at that time, there could be a relationship.
-If so, diet & sleep could be a factors that he might be able to use to help normalize/regulate the hormone system.
+If so, diet & sleep could be a factors that he might be able to use to help normalize/regulate the hormone system. :twocents:

 Thanks, Bernard.
 He has a terrible diet -- just doesn't like to eat -- is about 5'6" and weighs 120#.
 He's a typical teen regarding sleep -- doesn't get enough and/or is very irregular.
 He does not do drugs or alcohol, thank goodness.